furbrain/climber/README.md

 (PS you should not do this unless you *really* trust the source of the software you are installing)

 ## Before the vaccination session
-Before starting the software, you will need to log into accubook, choose `Booked List`, and click export next to the session you want to set up.
+Before starting the software, you will need to log into Accubook, choose `Booked List`, and click export next to the session you want to set up.
 Save this file (should be session-xxxx.csv) somewhere safe.
 You may want to create a folder for each vaccination session on a secure drive.
 Once this is done, run Climber - you'll find it from the Start Menu.
 You will see multiple tabs along the top of the app, and we generally move through them from